Piturnah/Piturnah/README.md

 ### Looking for work placement

 I'm currently **looking for work**!
-Specifically, I'm looking for a year-long work placement - preferably in the UK or the US - from roughly the months of August 2024 - August 2025.
+Specifically, I'm looking for a year-long work placement - preferably in the UK or the US (but elsewhere may also be feasible) - from roughly the months of August 2024 - August 2025.

 I would **love** to work with the Rust programming language.
 Please feel free to <a href="mailto:peterhebden6@gmail.com">send me an email</a>.